 It is a type of close coupled toilet which sits flush (pardon the pun) against your wall.
 Not only does this give a neat and tidy appearance, but it also makes things easier to clean, with no awkward nooks and crannies where dust and dirt can accumulate, making for a more hygienic space.

 Thanks to their design, which encapsulates the waste pipe, fully shrouded toilets tend to have a shorter projection than more traditional close coupled toilets, meaning they're great in small spaces.

-For more small toilet ideas, check out our range of close coupled toilets, like the Arte, pictured above
+For more small toilet ideas, check out our range of close coupled toilets, like the Tate, pictured above

 3. Back to wall or wall hung toilet

 Whilst every toilet requires a cistern, one way of saving on space is to conveniently and discreetly conceal your cistern from view.
 This can be either tucked away in a back to wall toilet unit or hidden behind a stud partition wall.
 If you opt for the latter, but have concerns about placing your cistern in a hard-to-reach place, don't worry.
 Your concealed cistern can be accessed for maintenance by simply removing the flush plate.

 The Tate wall hung toilet will help keep your floorspace clear

 When it comes to small toilet ideas, surely this is the most innovative?
 With one of our MySpace furniture combination units, we've cleverly integrated a toilet, basin and storage cupboard in the one furniture unit.
 It's a great use of space, looks extremely neat and comes in a range of colours and wood effect finishes to suit your bathroom decor.

 With a full projection of just 710mm, this complete unit is supplied fully assembled and can sit neatly and snugly in even the smallest of bathrooms